kkeane/chef-frontaccounting/README.md

 ## Supported Platforms

 CentOS.
-Other platforms may work with different attributes
+Other platforms may work.

 ## Attributes